dbmdz/wolpi/docs/extensions.md

     you need to install GraalPy locally and set the `wolpi.packaging.python-executable` to the path to your GraalPy Python executable.
 This ensures that any necessary patches are applied when installing the extension package.
 By default, your system's default Python 3 interpreter is used.
+    **If possible, use the container, it has everything needed included by default.**

 ## Single-File Extensions